ocaml/ocaml.org/data/tutorials/language/1ds_01_arrays.md

 ## Introduction

-In OCaml, arrays are a collection of elements of the same type that are stored in contiguous memory locations.
-They are mutable and have a fixed size, which set them apart from lists.
+In OCaml, arrays are collections of elements of the same type that are stored in contiguous memory locations.
+They are mutable, each value can be updated, but they have a fixed size; which set them apart from lists.

-Despite these differences the functions readily available on arrays are similar to the ones available for lists, please refer to the [List tutorial](https://ocaml.org/docs/lists) for more details about these functions.
+Despite these differences many of the functions readily available on arrays are similar to the ones available for lists, please refer to the [List tutorial](https://ocaml.org/docs/lists) and documentation for more details about these functions.

 This tutorial aims to introduce the subject of arrays in OCaml and showcase the most useful functions and use cases.